Making an impact

 “I think it provides an opportunity to see more of Canada, to do the Trail in Manitoba – my home province – or in Newfoundland,” he says.
 “Knowing that the Trail is there will encourage us to see more of our country.”

-Based in British Columbia, Rodney enjoys the Coquihalla River Trail whenever he has time.
+Based in British Columbia, Rodney enjoys the Trail near the Capilano River whenever he has time.
 However, he hopes to experience other Trail sections across the country soon.

 “It’s my goal to do hikes and bikes on the Trail in British Columbia,” he says, adding that he plans to explore the Trail from Squamish to Whistler in the near future.